AzureSphereCloudEnabledAltair8800/AltairOnAzureSphere/README.md

+# Introduction

+Welcome to the _AI and Cloud powered Altair 8800_ emulator repo.
+If you're interested in [retrocomputing](https://en.wikipedia.org/wiki/Retrocomputing), software development, AI, cloud services, and climate monitoring you've arrived at the right repo.

 ## Documentation

 The project documentation is available [here](https://gloveboxes.github.io/altair_8800_docs/).

-Welcome to the _AI and Cloud powered Altair 8800_ emulator repo.
-If you're interested in [retrocomputing](https://en.wikipedia.org/wiki/Retrocomputing), software development, AI, cloud services, and climate monitoring you've arrived at the right repo.
+## Background

 The [Altair 8800](https://en.wikipedia.org/wiki/Altair_8800?azure-portal=true) kick-started the personal computer revolution.
 Microsoft's first product was [Altair BASIC](https://en.wikipedia.org/wiki/Altair_BASIC?azure-portal=true) written for the Altair 8800 by Bill Gates and Paul Allen.
 At the time, Altair BASIC was a huge step forward as it allowed people to write programs using a high-level programming language.